 Savings Account Definition

-A savings account is an account where you can store funds and access them 6 times per month.
+A savings account is an interest bearing account where you can store funds and access them 6 times per month.
 The largest upside to savings accounts are their higher interest rates (especially with the rise of high yield savings accounts).
 While checking accounts are typically used for day to day transactions, savings accounts are a better place to to hold money for a longer term period of time.
 Most banks and credit unions offer savings accounts, and the minimum balance to open one is usually low.

 When to Use a Savings Account

 As mentioned, savings accounts are best for longer term savings.
 Some examples include:

 - Building up an emergency fund or safety net for unexpected costs that may arise in your personal life.